erthward/phen_asynch/README.md

     - adegent 2.1.5
     - poppr 2.9.5
     - ape 5.6.2
-  - Bash 5 (except Bash 4 used for SIF data prep and evaluation)
+  - Bash 5 (*except Bash 4 was used for SIF data prep and evaluation*)
   - GDAL 3.3.1
   - MAFFT 7.520
 - **UC Berkeley Savio Cluster**: